How long will it be until fully autonomous humanoid robot soccer players will play (and win!) a soccer game against the (human) world champions?

 RoboCup is fun game-like situation where children enjoy project based learning in a collaborative environment.
 They solve problems and test solutions on a challenge mat until their robot is ready to compete in Dance, Rescue or Soccer challenges.
 Robotics is hands on and social too, assisting critical and creative thinking and developing resilience to see a project through.

-- The won the open technical division and finished seventh overall in the International competition in Japan in July 2017
+- They won the Open Technical division and finished seventh overall in the international competition in Japan in July 2017

-- They have secured a place in the new Asia Pacific Competition to be held in Bangkok in December 2017.
+- They secured a place in the new Asia Pacific Competition to be held in Bangkok in December 2017